s-ccs/LSLAutoBIDS/README.md

 The dataset is stored in the [data](./data/) directory.
 The data directory has three subdirectories:

 > [!NOTE]
-> This directory root locations can be changed in the [data_config.yaml](data_config.yaml).
-However, wherever you store the data, the projects and project_stimulus directories expect a structure of organizing each project and subject data in a specific way as described in [data_organization](docs/data_organization.md).
+> This project root locations can be changed manually in the [data_config.yaml](data_config.yaml).
+However, wherever you store the data, the projects under the projects and the project_stimulus directories expect a structure of organizing each project and subject data as described in [data_organization](docs/data_organization.md).

-If you use the recommended directory structure, the data directory will look like this and you can follow the following instructions to store the data and if not you can skip this part and directly go to the [configuration](#configuration) section.
+If you use the recommended directory structure, the data directory will look like the following and you can follow the following instructions to store the data and if not you can skip this part and directly go to the [configuration](#configuration) section.

 ```
 data